Opportunities for Students

 - Special projects that combine educational components as part of the curriculum and pre-professional experiences as part of internships and semester-long projects

-- Supervision, along with members of the Italian faculty, of video production (see video archive), article writing (see article in Media Coverage), and translation/subtitling carried out by MSU students active in different departments (Italian program/Department of Spanish and Italian, School of Media and Communication, etc.)
+- Supervision, along with members of the Italian faculty, of video production (see video archive), article writing (see dedicated page), and translation/subtitling carried out by MSU students active in different departments (Italian program/Department of Spanish and Italian, School of Media and Communication, etc.)

 - Support of select programs organized by the Amici Italian Clubon campus

 - Partnerships with local high schools so that qualified students can participate in select cultural programs and receive a guided tour of the campus in view of possible enrollment at MSU (for an example see theatre workshop with the Italian company Le Albe)

 - Italian cultural activities in the NJ-NY region offered to MSU students of Italian

 - A two-semester student internship as the Inserra program assistant (currently not available)

 * A 2014 Gallup/Purdue University study called Great Jobs, Great Lives indicates that three experiences in college that contribute to feeling prepared for life after college are:

 1. Internships or jobs where students can apply what they learned